JanChodorowski/cv2/README.md

 ## Case
-The case for the server was designed in Rhino3d software and 3D printed on Creality Ender3 3D printer.
+The case for the server was designed in Rhino3d software and 3D printed.
+Because of the details and microscopic model gaps, the logo was printed using DLP technology, whereas the casing was printed with FDM.

 <img src="documentation/assembly.png" alt="Assembly" width="600"/>